davidhorak/space-wars/readme.md

 - Killing an opponent scores **100** points.

 ### Random Seed

 - The seed is a 64-bit integer.
 - The seed is used to generate the same map layout for the same seed.
 - Seed could be provided via URL parameters `seed`, e.g. `localhost:3000/?seed=1234567890`

 ### Battlefield Size

 - The width and height of the battlefield are set to **1024** (width) by **768** (height) meters.
 - The width and height could be overridden via URL parameters `width` and `height`, e.g. `localhost:3000/?width=1200&height=800`

 ### FPS

 - The FPS is set to **30**.
 - The FPS could be overridden via URL parameters `fps`, e.g. `localhost:3000/?fps=60`

+### Pause and Step

+- The game could be paused and run step by step.
+Each step is one tick of the game with delta time of **50** milliseconds.

 ---